brycejohnston/geojson2image/README.md

 # geojson2image

 Ruby library for generating images from GeoJSON.
-This gem currently is in alpha / pre-release stage.
+This gem is currently alpha / pre-release stage.

 ## Installation